AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/actual-hours.md

 If you want to see the progress of the work your users are doing on their assigned tasks and issues, you can view them in the following Resource Management tools:

   <!--
-  User Resource Grid.
-This functionality is currently deprecated.
-  <br>For information about the Resource Grid, see
-  <a href="../../../resource-mgmt/legacy-res-planning/resource-grid-overview.md" class="MCXref xref">Overview of the Resource Grid </a>.
+  <li data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">User Resource Grid.
+This functionality is currently deprecated. <br>For information about the Resource Grid, see <a href="../../../resource-mgmt/legacy-res-planning/resource-grid-overview.md" class="MCXref xref">Overview of the Resource Grid </a>.</li>
   -->

 * Utilization Report.